 When connected to an external 120V outlet or generator via the 120V shore power cord, your camper will be supplied with power.
 The electrical system will be grounded via shore power if there is no open ground in the supplying outlet or generator.
 The negative terminal on your battery serves as a ground to your electrical system when shore power is disconnected.

 The 120V electrical system provides power for:

 - Air Conditioner (If equipped)

 - Microwave (If equipped)

-- Refrigerator (plus LP and 12V)
+- Refrigerator

-- Alde[®] System (plus LP)
+- Alde® System (plus LP)

 - Converter

 - 120V Receptacles